 “Six majestic Canadian geese float on the surface of a small pond, hidden deep in the safe forest, resting before the final leg of the flight to their northern home”

-As you see, there is almost no words from the original query, but the meaning is the same.
-This search by meaning makes the vector search so interesting.
+As you can see, there are almost no words from the original query, but the meaning is the same.
+This search by meaning is what makes vector search so interesting.

 Another example: